Why choose this course?

 The Publishing Profession

-What does it mean to be a publisher today?
-Here you will learn about the history and culture of publishing as well as analysing new issues and big trends facing the world of books, literature and the wider publishing profession.
+What does it mean to be a publisher today? you'll analyse new issues and big trends facing the world of books, literature and the wider publishing profession.
 Guest speakers and round-table seminars will contribute to a lively, stimulating and highly supportive learning environment.

 Here you will examine the ethical and practical issues of being a senior editor.
 Which books deserve to be published, and why?
 How do commissioning editors build a successful list of titles?
 When is it acceptable to change or ‘correct’ an author’s writing?
 Explore issues of bias, taste, morality – and profit – in publishers’ everyday decisions about what gets published and how.